-One of the duties owed to students is prompt and appropriate emergency medical care.
-Types of emergencies that can occur on a field trip:

-- Lost or missing student - Medical emergencies, including serious injuries - Natural disasters, such as inclement weather - Abduction of a student - Physically dangerous acts, illegal acts, overt defiance, or serious disciplinary problems (breaking school rules)

-Actions to take when an accident occurs, and a student is hurt:

-- Never fail to give aid (err on the side of caution) - Due to the possibility of neck and spinal injury, do not move the student - - Access to student health information - Obtain student health information (medical conditions, medications, allergies, etc.) related to potential needs on the field trip.
-Medical emergency cards/information/permission for treatment for each student must accompany the group with a copy kept at the school. - Distribution of medications - At least one staff member on the trip must be trained to distribute prescribed medications according to school district procedures and how to properly secure medications on the trip.
-Over-the-counter medications (Ibuprofen, Kaopectate, Tylenol, Benadryl, Tums, etc.) also require a district medication form signed byboth parent and physician and the medication must be properly labeled by the parent.
+ergencies s on field trips the duties owed to students is prompt and appropriate emergency l care.
+Types of emergencies that can occur on a field trip: ☐ Lost or missing student [ ☐ Medical emergencies, including serious injuries ] □ Natural disasters, such as inclement weather [ Abduction of a student [ Physically dangerous acts, illegal acts, overt defiance, or serious disciplinary problems (breaking school rules) Actions to take when an accident occurs, and a student is hurt: [ Never fail to give aid (err on the side of caution) □ student Due to the possibility of neck and spinal injury, do not move the Access to student health information Obtain student health information (medical conditions, medications, allergies, etc.) related to potential needs on the field trip.
+Medical emergency cards/information/permission for treatment for each student must accompany the group with a copy kept at the school.
+Distribution of medications At least one staff member on the trip must be trained to distribute prescribed medications according to school district procedures and how to properly secure medications on the trip.
+Over-the-counter medications (Ibuprofen, Kaopectate, Tylenol, Benadryl, Tums, etc.) also require a district medication form signed by both parent and physician and the medication must be properly labeled by the parent. nation ar nd consent s can asl in writing about planned field trip activities, hazards and risks.
+Provide a way that a questions about the trip.
+For more involved field trips such as out of country or provide a more formal opportunity for questions, such as an informational meeting